Module 4: Marketing Your Rental Vacancy – LandlordPass

 Facebook Marketplace

-Dedicated Rental Sites
+Dedicated Rental Portals

 What Tenants Expect to See in Your Listing